Antfield-Creations/fafa-vae/journal/README.md

 previously.
 The unspecified activation (is this linear by default?) results in much better skin-toned model "ghosts", right from epoch 2.

 I also switched to T4 instances, which greatly speeds up training, compared to my own GTX 1060 laptop.
+This is the second set of changes I made: I switched from a batch size of 8 to 10 and increased the first conv layer of 16 filters to 32 to see if that results in better model performance.

 ## 2022-04-03
 I'm trying out too many changes at once, this hampers inspection on what actually works better.
 Today I'm trying to